chess254/dockerfiles/base/README.md

 # Base Dockerfile

-This creates an initial base container of around 500Mb in size that includes MySql and Node, build on Ubuntu 16.04.
+This creates an initial base container of around 500Mb in size that includes MySql, Node, MongoDB, and Git, build on Ubuntu 16.04.